The Red Buckets will return again this spring, beginning Friday, March 10.

 We are so grateful to have shared our hearts with you for the last two hours.
 Now, on your way out, we’re hoping we can all share just a little more together.

-This is the time of year when you will once again see volunteers with familiar red buckets welcoming donations for Broadway Cares/Equity Fights AIDS.
+You will see volunteers with the familiar Red Buckets welcoming donations for Broadway Cares/Equity Fights AIDS.

-You can help us ensure that Broadway Cares can sustain these vital efforts for those in our theater community – onstage, backstage and behind the scenes – through the emergency assistance and safety net of social services provided by The Entertainment Community Fund.
-Your donations also support the work of hundreds of other social service agencies in all 50 states, Puerto Rico and Washington, D.C.
+You can help us ensure that these vital efforts are sustained for all of us in our theater community – onstage, backstage and behind the scenes – through Broadway Cares’ support of the Entertainment Community Fund, as well as supporting the work of hundreds of social service agencies in all 50 states, Puerto Rico and Washington, D.C.

-Together, we can provide meals and medication, health care and hope.
+Together, we can provide meals and medication, health care and hope for hundreds of thousands in families of all variety.

 [Mention of poster and Playbill sales]